serverless/examples/aws-node-rest-api-typescript/README.md

 authorAvatar: 'https://avatars0.githubusercontent.com/u/17956058?s=460&u=f3acebabd097e6e93d5be5a8366b980fea5b15aa&v=4'
 -->
 # Serverless Nodejs Rest API with TypeScript And MongoDB Atlas

+> Note: TypeScript is intentionally held at `5.x` — the TypeScript 7 native compiler isn't yet
+> supported by the surrounding ecosystem tooling (checked 2026-07-20).

 This is simple REST API example for AWS Lambda By Serverless framwork with TypeScript and MongoDB Atlas.